Aaron Burr: Burr's daughter Theodosia

-Theodosia Burr was born in 1783 and was named after her mother.
+Theodosia Burr Alston was born in 1783 and was named after her mother.
 She was the only child of Burr's marriage to Theodosia Bartow Prevost who survived to adulthood.
 A second daughter, Sally, lived to the age of three.
+Two unnamed stillborns arrived later, with the first son in February 1787 and the second on July 9, 1788.

 Burr was a devoted and attentive father to Theodosia.
-Believing that a young woman should have an education equal to that of a young man, Burr prescribed a rigorous course of studies for her which included the classics, French, horsemanship and music.
+Believing that a young woman should have an education equal to that of a young man, he prescribed a rigorous course of studies for her which included the classics, French, horsemanship and music.
 Their surviving correspondence indicates that he affectionately treated his daughter as a close friend and confidante as long as she lived.
+Theodosia was devoted to her father as well, once having wrote to him "...you appear to me so superior, so elevated above all other men..."